stellfoundry/gx-ai/README.md

 ## Introduction

-GX is a code for solving the nonlinear gyrokinetic equation for low-frequency turbulence in magnetized plasmas.
+GX is a code for solving the nonlinear gyrokinetic system for low-frequency turbulence in magnetized plasmas using Fourier-Hermite-Laguerre spectral methods.
-A unique feature of GX is the use of a spectral Hermite-Laguerre velocity discretization.
-This allows GX to smoothly interpolate between coarse gyrofluid-like resolutions and finer conventional gyrokinetic resolutions.
+A unique feature of GX is the use of a Hermite-Laguerre velocity discretization, which allows GX to smoothly interpolate between coarse gyrofluid-like resolutions and finer conventional gyrokinetic resolutions.

 Another unique feature of GX is that it is a GPU-native code, designed and optimized in CUDA/C++.
 This means you will need access to an NVIDIA GPU to run GX.